OpenNebula/docs/source/user/virtual_resource_management/vgg.rst

 Hold and Release Leases
 -----------------------

-Leases can be temporarily be marked “on hold” state.
+Leases can be temporarily be marked ``on hold`` state.
 These leases are reserved, they are part of the network, but they will not be assigned to any VM.

 To do so, use the 'onevnet hold' and 'onevnet release' commands.
 You see the list of leases on hold with the 'onevnet show' command.